How Am I Doing?

 Because fifty years ago, I was an unwanted baby—passed between unwed mothers outside a U.S. military base in Korea.

 Forty years ago, I was a bad kid no school wanted.
-Eleven different schools kicked me out.
+Eight different schools kicked me out.

 Thirty years ago, I was broke and married—peddling vacuums door-to-door while my wife changed diapers at a daycare.